 Keep the Germs at Bay

 As you are adding items to your Christmas shopping list, don’t forget to include germ-fighting products.
 When your family leaves the house to drive around town looking at holiday light displays, you can use the SafeSpace Disinfectant Germ Fogger to quickly eliminate germs in the family room, kitchen, or your children’s playroom.
 Another quick task that makes a big difference is using disinfectant wipes or a spray to clean the places that your child touches frequently, like doorknobs, handles, light switches, and tables.
 And don’t forget about your car!
-Use an auto germ eliminator to conveniently clean your car before you drive to visit family and friends.
+Clean your car before you drive to visit family and friends.